canonical/vanilla-framework/README.md

 ## Hotlinking

-On [the project homepage](http://ubuntudesign.github.io/vanilla-framework) to find the link to the latest build to add directly into your markup:
+On [the project homepage](http://ubuntudesign.github.io/vanilla-framework), find the link to the latest build to add directly into your markup:

 ``` html
 <link rel="stylesheet" href="https://assets.ubuntu.com/v1/vanilla-framework-version-x.x.x.min.css" />